-- a.
-Construction of any new structures or alterations of existing structures shall be done in such a way as to maximize energy efficiency while maintaining historic character. - b.
-In no case, however, shall the maximization of energy efficiency be used as a reason to demolish a historic, contributing, or potentially contributing structure, or to change a structure in such a way that its historic features are modified or obliterated.
-The City of Austin recognizes that the greenest house is one which has not been torn down and taken to the landfill.
+Construction of any new structures or alterations of existing structures shall be done in such a way as to meet or exceed the intent and requirements of current energy codes except in cases where compliance with the codes would adversely impact the historic character of the property or district.

+In no case, however, shall compliance with energy or building codes be used as a reason to demolish a historic, contributing, or potentially contributing structure, or to change a structure in such a way that its historic features are modified or removed.
+The City of Austin recognizes that protection of our cultural heritage contributes to sustainable communities and preserves the value of embodied energy used in the construction of the building.

-B. REHABILITATION OF CONTRIBUTING BUILDINGS
+REPAIR AND REHABILITATION OF CONTRIBUTING BUILDINGS